 - what are the daily obstacles that may stop life improving, or stop you moving forward? - is it difficult for you to get the right support? - how do people around you respond to you, your strengths and your difficulties? - are there things that are pressurising for you at the moment? - what do you do to deal with your difficulties? - how does your health affect you?

 Goals, plans and finding ways forward

-It is important to think about what needs to change in your situation and what matters to you, both in the long term and short term.
-Setting goals helps you to focus on the important things to change or those that are easiest to influence.
-This can help to plan changes that are meaningful for you.
+It is important to think about what needs to change in your life and what matters to you, both in the short term and long term.